Updated for 2019. A guide for all new copywriters or anyone that needs help writing for a promotion, website, blog, event, email or social media.

 Help customers find you.
 Learn about SEO.

 Give yourself a better chance of getting found by your ideal customers.
-A guide to SEO copywriting by Yoast.
+Beginner’s Guide To SEO in 2019 by Moz.

 3. Keep it simple.
 Keep it sweet.